Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 [^peak]: In Kyoto from the 11th to 13th centuries, the average peak of the cherry blossom season was April 17th.[@FourSeasons loc.
 484]

-However, even with these modifications the eleventh (willow) and twelfth (paulownia) months are in the wrong place.
-The eleventh month depicts rain, willows, and a frog, all of which are associated with summer.
+However, even with these modifications the eleventh (willow) and twelfth (paulownia) months seem to appear in the ‘wrong’ place.
+The willow cards also depict heavy rain and a frog, both of which are associated with summer.

-In Korea, an altered ordering is used where the ‘November’ and ‘December’ months are switched.
+In Korea, an altered ordering is used where the ‘November’ and ‘December’ months are switched, so that the willow cards come last.
 There is also another ordering used in Japan which might be called the “<span class="noun" lang="ja-Latn">Nagoya</span> ordering”, as it is used in several games from that region.[^fn3] This ordering (with differences in **bold**) is:

 [^fn3]: Such as [Tensho](games/tensho/tensho.md).